redkite-labs/redkitecms-docs/book/install-redkite-cms.rst

 Install assets
 --------------

-RedKite CMS uses Twitter's **bower** package manager to manage external assets required by RedKite CMS.
+RedKite CMS uses Twitter's **bower** package manager to manage the external assets required by RedKite CMS.

-A console command is provided to generate the required **component.json** file under the application web folder, which usually is called **web**.
+A console command is provided to generate the required **component.json** file in the application web folder, which usually is called **web**.
 Run the following command to create that file: